 Blogging Platform FAQs

-We have helped over 400,000+ users start their website and have answered quite a lot of questions in the process.
+WPBeginner has helped over 100,000+ users start their websites and answered quite a lot of questions in the process.
 Below are some of the most frequently asked questions about blogging platforms.

 Which is the best blogging platform for SEO?

-In all our marketing research, we have found that WordPress is by far the best blogging platform for SEO because it has powerful SEO plugins like All in One SEO that you can use to improve your blog’s rankings.
+During my research, I found that WordPress is by far the best blogging platform for SEO because it has powerful SEO plugins like All in One SEO that you can use to improve your blog’s rankings.

 Which is the best free blogging platform?

-Most blogging platform that we have listed above offer a free version, but in our expert opinion, WordPress is the best free blogging platform.
+Most blogging platforms that I have listed above offer a free version, but in my opinion, WordPress is the best free blogging platform.
 There is a reason why over 43% of all websites use WordPress.

-Now while WordPress itself is free, you still need a domain name and web hosting both of which costs money.
-A domain is your website’s name on the internet (i.e. wpbeginner.com) and web hosting is where your files are stored.
+While WordPress itself is free, you still need a domain name and web hosting, both of which cost money.
+A domain is your website’s name on the internet (i.e. wpbeginner.com), and web hosting is where your files are stored.

-This is why we recommend making a small investment of $1.99 per month to fully host own your blog by using WordPress in Bluehost.
+This is why I recommend making a small investment of $1.99 per month to fully host own your blog by using WordPress in Bluehost.

-You may also want to see our guide on why is WordPress free and what’s the catch.
+You may also want to see my guide on why WordPress is free and what the catch is.

 What platforms do most bloggers use?

-According to our blogging research data, most bloggers use WordPress to create their blog and it powers over 43% of all websites on the internet.
+According to my blogging research data, most bloggers use WordPress to create their blog and it powers over 43% of all websites on the internet.

 People publish over 70 million new blog posts on WordPress every month.

-You may also find our history of blogging article helpful to better understand how various blogging platforms evolved.
+You may also find my history of blogging article helpful to better understand how various blogging platforms evolved.

 How can I make my blog popular?

-The best way to make your blog popular and grow your audience is by creating high quality content and promoting it on social media platforms.
-You must understand the problems your target audience is having and then help them solve it.
+In my experience, the best way to make your blog popular and grow your audience is by creating high-quality content and promoting it on social media platforms.
+You need to understand the problems your target audience is having and then help them solve them.

-We have created the ultimate guide on how to increase your blog traffic with 27 proven tips that you should check out.
+I have also created the ultimate guide on how to increase your blog traffic with 27 proven tips that you should check out.

 Which blog topic is the best for earning money?